Fischer0522/stratadisk-artifact-sev/fio/README.md

 - Sequential Write (256KB blocks)
 - Random Write (4KB, 32KB, 256KB blocks)

-Each write test removes the test file before running to ensure clean state.
+**For SwornDisk**: Each write test is followed by a device reset using `reset_sworn.sh` to ensure clean state and prevent space exhaustion.

+**For CryptDisk**: No reset needed as it's in-place encryption.

 ### Read Tests
 - Sequential Read (256KB blocks)
 - Random Read (4KB, 32KB, 256KB blocks)

-Read tests prepare data once, then run all tests sequentially on the same data.
+Read tests prepare data once, then run all tests sequentially on the same data. **No device reset is performed for read tests.**

 ## Prerequisites